styleguidist/react-styleguidist/Readme.md

 * **`getComponentPathLine`**<br>
   Type: `Function`, default: optional<br>
-  Function that returns a component path line (a component path under a component name in a style guide).
+  Function that returns a component path line (displayed under the component name).

   For example, instead of `components/Button/Button.js` you can print `import Button from 'components/Button';`: